moment-eng/moment-docs/docs/atlas-docs/getting-started.md

 ## Atlas Configuration UI

-To configure all the APIs you want to use in Moment, follow the steps in Atlas Configuration located at [https://app.moment.dev/settings/atlas](https://app.moment.dev/settings/atlas).
+To configure all the API adapters you want to use in Moment, follow the steps in Atlas Configuration located at [https://app.moment.dev/settings/atlas](https://app.moment.dev/settings/atlas).

 {% @arcade/embed flowId="cOOFT2tljlZ9qy6qvorG" url="https://app.arcade.software/share/cOOFT2tljlZ9qy6qvorG" %}

+Following these steps should accomplish the following:
+* Set up Atlas in Kubernetes or ECS
+* Provision API keys for the adapters you'd like to use
+* Configure a config for all the API adapters you'd like to use in Moment
+* Copy and apply your Atlas configuration

+## [OLD] Steps for setting up Atlas using mom CLI

-## Step 0: Log in to the Moment service
+### Step 0: Log in to the Moment service

 If you need to log in to the Moment service using the `mom` CLI, run `mom auth login`.
 This will open a browser window where you can log in to the Moment service.
 Be sure to use your organization's Identity Provider (IdP) to log in. (_e.g._, Google, GitHub).